rniemela77/discord-bot/README.md

 ## TODO:

+- use paths /tasks, /add-task. make buttons reflect these changes.
+- Fix error handling for task creation
+- Allow users to not set watchers.
+If no watchers are set, don't display the watcher message when the task is due.
+- fix 3+ watchers due message.
+[1, 2, 3] and [4]
 - server/frontend: handle all edge/error cases for creating a task
 - frontend: create form component so no need to duplicate CSS/loadingspinner
 - frontend: when an API request is made that will be reflected in the UI (creating a task for instance), consider directly changing the store/state to create a snappier experience.
 Figure out how to handle the API failures.